openstack/openstacksdk/doc/source/user/config/configuration.rst

 --------------

 Accessing a cloud is often expensive, so it's quite common to want to do some client-side caching of those operations.
-To facilitate that, `os-client-config` understands passing through cache settings to dogpile.cache, with the following
+To facilitate that, `openstacksdk` understands passing through cache settings to dogpile.cache, with the following
 behaviors: